mapekdemir/PingPongGame/README.md

 ## PingPongGame 1.0

 ### How to play
-Player A moves with "w" "s" keys and player B moves with "↑" "↓" keys.
+Player A moves with "w","s" keys and player B moves with "↑","↓" keys.
 The logic of the game is that the player who cannot catch the ball loses points.

 ### ScreenShots